wso2/docs-mg/en/docs/how-tos/endpoints/overriding-endpoint-information/overriding-endpoints-for-imported-apis.md

     ```

     !!!
 Note
-        If you do not specify a username, the username that you defined in the API definition, which you specified during the API implementation, is used.
+        If you do not specify a username, the username defined in the API definition during the API implementation will be used.

 #### Overriding endpoints using system properties

 Use the following command to provide the system variables as system properties to override more than one endpoint (e.g., load balance endpoint) that corresponds to an API, which was imported from WSO2 API Manager.

-Follow the instructions below to override single endpoint or multiple endpoints, which are either production or sandbox endpoints.
+Follow the instructions below to override the production or sandbox endpoint(s).

 1. Set the endpoint using system properties.